TUW-GEO/Equi7Grid/docs/webviewer/settings.md

 Changing the stroke width is not supported in 3D.
 :::

-In addition, you can toggle if tile labels should be displayed.
+In addition, you can toggle if tile labels should be displayed, printing the tile names to the screen.